IDBurner/sm-theme-ddr-a20/README.md

       Si esto pasa, ve a "Stepmania options/"Graphics/Sound Options"/Textures Resolution." y cámbialos a 1024.
 Si estás usando openGL no hagas esto.⚠️

  # RECOMENDATIONS / RECOMENDACIONES
-• You have to call your groups like this to have the ArcadeGroup in ScreenSelectMusic:
+• (ENGLISH) You have to call your groups like this to have the ArcadeGroup in ScreenSelectMusic:

-• Tienes que renombrar a tus grupos de esta forma para tener el ArcadeGroup en ScreenSelectMusic:
+• (ESPAÑOL) Tienes que renombrar a tus grupos de esta forma para tener el ArcadeGroup en ScreenSelectMusic:

 • 01 - DDR 1st